valentinhofmann/dialect-prejudice/README.md

 pip install -r requirements.txt
 ```

-If you use `virtualenv`, you can do:
+Similarly, if you use `virtualenv`, create a new environment and install the required dependencies there:

 ```
 python -m virtualenv -p python3.10 dialect-prejudice